sjsu-cs131-f25/team7-sports-nba/README.md

 Screenshots of the Spark UI are included in the final report.

-## 🤖 AI Tooling Disclosure

-AI tools (e.g., ChatGPT) were used **selectively and minimally**, specifically for:

-* Clarifying Spark error messages

-* Understanding PySpark configuration flags

-* Improving documentation clarity

-All code and analytic logic were manually written, tested, and validated by the team.

 ## 📚 License

 This project is for academic use as part of **CS 131 — Processing Big Data**.